BBN-Q/libaps2/doc/installation.rst

 (http://github.com/BBN-Q/PyQLab) [#f1]_.
 We encourage end-users to explore using QGL for creating pulse sequences.
 You may also find the sequence file export code to be a useful template when developing your own libraries.
-A detailed instruction format specification can be found later in this manual, in Ref.:ref:`instruction-spec`.
+A detailed instruction format specification can be found in the :ref:`instruction-spec` section.

 .. rubric:: Footnotes